8 Top-Rated Tourist Attractions in Pittsburgh

 The Andy Warhol Museum, opened in 1994, is devoted to the life and work of this Pop Art artist, who was born in North Side.
 Housed in a restored warehouse, it displays paintings, drawings, prints, films and videos by Warhol.

-5 Frick Art & Historical Center
+5 Frick Art and Historical Center

 The Frick The Frick Art and Historical Center is a complex of museums and historical buildings located across five acres of lawns and gardens in Pittsburgh's residential East End.
 The property belonged to Helen Clay Frick, daughter of Henry Frick.
 The highlight is the Frick Art Museum which displays the art collection of Helen Clay Frick.
 It is located in the Clayton, which was Henry Frick's mansion and the only surviving one on Millionaire's row.
 On display are pictures ranging in date from the early Renaissance to the end of the 18th century.
 The collection contains Italian, French and Flemish paintings through the eighteenth-century; sixteenth-century tapestries and Chinese porcelains.